International Safe Toys and Gifts Month

 - Buy age-appropriate toys: Your little boy might want a truck that he saw on TV, but unless it’s appropriate for his age group, he should really wait until the next year.

 - Review the warnings on the toy’s box: The toy manufacturers likely know what the risks associated with their product are, and will include them.
 This is valuable information that can prevent common accidents.

 - Look for toys and games that meet the American Society for Testing and Materials (ASTM) safety standards These are products that have already been vetted by the professionals.

 - Avoid shooting toys: BB Guns, air guns, and paintball guns are all dangerous choices, but even toy guns that have pieces that shoot off can cause injuries.

 - Avoid toys with potentially hazardous materials: Toys with small magnets, easily removable lithium button batteries, lead paint or jewelry with toxic metals, can all be poisonous if ingested.

 It’s easy to believe that no responsible retailer would sell a defective or dangerous toy, but often despite product testing, toys make it on to the market that are not safe.
 It can take reported injuries before an unsafe toy will be pulled off the market.
 By approaching buying toys for our children with safety in mind, we can help keep them out of the emergency room this holiday season.

 Noble McIntyre is the senior partner and owner of McIntyre Law who focuses primarily on drug litigation and catastrophic injury cases.
-He is currently representing clients injured by the drugs Paxil, Avandia and Denture Cream and by clients injured by DePuy hip implants.
+He is currently representing clients injured by the drugs Paxil, Levaquin and testosterone therapy drugs and by clients affected by oil field injuries.
 His goal has and continues to be to work diligently on behalf of his clients to achieve the highest and best result for his clients’ injuries while maintaining professionalism and abiding by all ethical standards of his profession.
-Read more about Noble McIntyre.
+Read more about Noble McIntyre